1. Introduction to SOPS

 This makes managing and editing sensitive files simple and flexible.

-If I want to edit a text file using a local GPG key, no problem; if I want to edit an ENV file and want it to be encrypted by HashiCorp Vault, SOPS also got me covered.
-I don't have to use one single encryption method for all of your files because SOPS is highly customizable.
+If you want to edit a text file using a local GPG key, no problem; if you want to edit an ENV file and want it to be encrypted by HashiCorp Vault, SOPS also has you covered.
+And, you don't have to use the same encryption method for all your files because SOPS is highly customizable.

 OK, enough said; let's give it a go to have a hands-on feeling about it.